elaforge/karya/doc/INSTALL.md

 - The bravura font for music symbols: <http://www.smufl.org/fonts/> and Noto for any other kind of symbol: <https://www.google.com/get/noto/>.
 I don't use fancy symbols very much, so they're not essential.
+You'll probably get some complaints at startup if they're missing, you can ignore that.

     OS X: `cp *.otf ~/Library/Fonts` or use FontBook to install them.